 Through arresting black-and-white photographs, sensational newspaper articles and even a pristinely preserved, truly bizarre home movie produced by the Baroness, Geller and Goldfine let us glimpse at what the fraught living situation on Floreana might have been like.
 They also interview a number of the Galapagos’ current civilians, many of whom are the direct descendants of those caught up in the scandal.
 One of these family members astutely observes that searching for Paradise is futile, because people can never get away from being themselves.
 Is Hell other people -- or is Hell inside of us all?

-"The Galapagos Affair" screens at the 2014 Palm Springs International Film Festival.
-It hits theaters April 4, via Zeitgeist Films.
+"The Galapagos Affair" hits theaters April 4, via Zeitgeist Films.